dropwizard/dropwizard/docs/source/manual/core.rst

 URIs
 ----

-While Jersey doesn't quite have first-class support for hyperlink-driven services, the provided ``UriBuilder`` functionality does quite well.
+While Jersey doesn't quite have first-class support for hyperlink-driven applications, the provided ``UriBuilder`` functionality does quite well.

 Rather than duplicate resource URIs, it's possible (and recommended!) to initialize a ``UriBuilder``